pymc-devs/pytensor/doc/library/compile/function.rst

     occur during normal rewriting, in that ``Var2`` is not expected to be equivalent to ``Var1``.

-.. autofunction:: aesara.compile.function.function_dump
+.. autofunction:: pytensor.compile.function.function_dump

-.. autoclass:: aesara.compile.function.types.Function
+.. autoclass:: pytensor.compile.function.types.Function
    :members: free, copy, __call__